In This Issue:

 Visit Us Online

-The Roundup is a weekly newsletter from The Nonprofit Roundtable and its affiliates Nonprofit Montgomery, Nonprofit Virginia and Nonprofit NoVA featuring this week's Greater Washington nonprofit news.
+The Roundup is a bi-weekly newsletter from the Nonprofit Roundtable featuring this week's Greater Washington nonprofit news.
 Got this as a forward?
 Subscribe here.

 What You Need To Know

 The Roundtable is excited to welcome our 2014 class of Karel Fellows.
 The Frank Karel Public Interest Communications Fellowship program honors and advances the legacy of Frank Karel, who established and nurtured the field of strategic communications in philanthropy during his 30 years as Chief Communications Officer for the Robert Wood Johnson Foundation and The Rockefeller Foundation.
 The program builds on Karel’s vision for expanding and diversifying the field of public interest communications.
 Meet our 2014 Karel Fellows here.

 Local Economy Good for Some, But Leaving Others Behind